 - Leading-edge technology

-Self-service: Online savings accounts are best for self-sufficient tech-savvy consumers.
-You can’t walk into a branch and get help from a teller — you’ll do most of your banking online by yourself.
-However, managing your account is easy, and you can always call customer service for help (note that some brick-and-mortar banks limit how often you can call customer service, and they may charge fees for getting help from a human being).
-Fortunately, you can complete most requests yourself — when and where it’s convenient for you.
+Self-service: Online savings accounts are best for self-sufficient, tech-savvy consumers.
+You can’t walk into a branch and get help from a teller; you’ll do most of your banking online by yourself.
+However, managing your account is easy, and you can always call customer service for help.
+Fortunately, you can complete most requests yourself—when and where it’s convenient for you.

-Linked accounts: To use an online account, you usually also need a brick-and-mortar bank account (almost any checking account will do).
+Linked account: To use an online account, you usually also need a brick-and-mortar bank account.
 This is your “linked” account, and that’s typically the account you’ll use for your initial deposit.
-Once your online account is up and running, you can make deposits from other sources as well — you can probably even deposit checks to the account with your mobile phone.
+Once your online account is up and running, you can make deposits from other sources as well.
+You can even deposit checks to the account with your mobile phone.

-Spending money: If there’s no physical branch, you may wonder how to spend your money if you need it quickly.
-Fortunately, some online banks also offer online checking accounts that allow you to write checks, pay bills online, and use a debit card for purchases and cash withdrawals.
-If you need to move the money to your local bank account, that transfer typically takes happens within a few business days.
+Spending money: If there’s no physical branch, you may wonder how you can access cash quickly when you need it.
+Most online banks also offer online checking accounts that allow you to write checks, pay bills online, and use a debit card for purchases and cash withdrawals.
+If you need to move the money to your local bank account, that transfer typically happens within a few business days.
 Plus, some online banks allow you to order cashier’s checks that go out by mail.

 Variations on Savings Accounts